-- Actual play podcasts that are heavily edited, are soundscaped and/or scored, and feature high amounts of improv and storytelling and minimal to no table talk (The End of Time and Other Bothers or Liberty: Vigilance)
+- Actual play podcasts that are have been edited, are soundscaped and/or scored (even lightly), and feature high amounts of improv and storytelling and minimal table talk (The End of Time and Other Bothers or Liberty: Vigilance)

 - Nonfiction podcasts with a highly niche, specific topic or underused, unique structure (The Thin Layer or The One Who Got Away)

 - Intimate storytelling podcasts that are niche or novel in style and subject matter (The Hiss or Dear)

 - Audio fiction and nonfiction documentaries in Spanish, particularly ones that discuss relevant current events or ideas (El Gran Apagón or Tertulia)